-Idaho Home Choice Money Follows the Person Demonstration Grant will help people transition from an institution (skilled nursing facility, intermediate care facilities or institutions for mental diseases) to community living in an apartment, private home or community setting such as a certified family home or residential assisted living facility.
+Idaho Home Choice Money Follows the Person Demonstration Grant will help people transition from an institution (skilled nursing facility, intermediate care facilities or institutions for mental diseases) to community living in an apartment, private home or community setting such as a certified family home.
 MFP initiatives increase outreach to individuals in institutions and decrease barriers to transition.

 To participate in the MFP project, you must:

 - Have lived for at least ninety consecutive days in a nursing facility, an intermediate care facility for individuals with mental retardation/intellectual disabilities, or an institution for mental diseases